dullroar/ten-steps-to-linux-survival/README.md

 Note the `man` section numbers after each command name.
 Also note that `apropos` is not sophisticated - it is simply searching for the exact string you give it in the very limited "brief descriptions" from the `man` pages.
 That's all.
 But a lot of time that's all you need to remember, "Ah, yes, `nano` is the other editor I was thinking about and like better than `vi`."

-**Note:** `man`, `info` and `apropos` are just normal \*IX commands like all the others, so while they may default to displaying with a paginator on an interactive terminal, you can run their output through other commands, just like any other.
+**Note:** `man`, `info` and `apropos` are just normal "UNIX" commands like all the others, so while they may default to displaying with a paginator on an interactive terminal, you can run their output through other commands, just like any other.
 For example, maybe we remember only that the command had something with "edit" and was a system administration ("section 8") command:

 ~~~~ {.bash}
 $ apropos edit | grep "(8)"